 Drying applications can be divided into three categories: blow-off, evaporation, and curing.
 Here we are going to lump evaporation and curing into a single category because, although the underlying chemistry is different, the possible solutions for the two are the same.

-Many applications leave a significant amount of excess liquid on a surface that needs to be removed.
-It is much more efficient to mechanically remove the liquid rather than attempt to evaporate it from the surface because of amount of energy and time required to evaporate the amount of liquid present.
+Many manufacturing processes leave a significant amount of excess liquid on a surface that needs to be removed.
+It is much more efficient to mechanically remove the liquid rather than attempt to evaporate it from the surface.
 In order to evaporate the liquid, enough energy needs to be applied to raise the volume of liquid from its starting temperature to the boiling point temperature and to change the state from liquid to gas.
 The number of Watts (units of energy per unit time) required for the heater to evaporate the liquid in a practical timeframe quickly escalates.
 In these scenarios, blow-off has the advantage of being fast and energy efficient.
 The outlet of a blower is connected to an air knife to focus the air into a fast moving sheet.
 The impingement of the air on the surface then literally strips off the liquid.

 See our article on The Basics of Heat Calculations for more details.